Thermal transport mapping in twisted double bilayer graphene

 Despite its importance for device performance and stability, thermal transport in twisted graphene structures remains poorly explored experimentally.
 A quantitative understanding of how twist affects heat dissipation in graphene could lead to angle-engineered thermal interfaces and optimized thermal management in twistronic devices.
 However, experimental confirmation of these predictions is still lacking.

 Here, we investigate the local thermal properties of twisted double bilayer graphene (TDBG) using Scanning Thermal Microscopy (SThM).
-We observe a reduction in thermal resistance of TDBG by $0.3 \pm 0.1 \times 10^6$ KW${}^{-1}$ compared to untwisted double bilayer graphene.
-This reduction is attributed to changes in both thermal conductivity and tip–sample thermal interface.
+We observe an increase in the thermal resistance of TDBG by $0.3 \pm 0.1 \times 10^6$ KW${}^{-1}$ compared to untwisted double bilayer graphene.
+This increase is attributed to changes in both thermal conductivity and tip–sample thermal interface.
 Our findings are supported by analytical modeling.

 Twisted double bilayer graphene consists of two AB-stacked bilayers placed on a 40 nm hexagonal boron nitride (hBN) substrate.
-The full structure is shown in Figure~\ref{fig1}a.
+A scheme of the full structure is shown in Figure~\ref{fig1}a.
 When stacked, a small twist angle $\theta$ ($<1^\circ$) is introduced between the bilayers, forming a moiré pattern of ABAB and ABCA domains, while suppressing the less stable ABBC regions\cite{Yoo19,Li21}.
-These domains are separated by saddle point (SP) boundaries.
 The TDBG was fabricated using a dry transfer method with a polycarbonate (PC) film (10\% concentration) supported by a polydimethylsiloxane bubble stamp.
 Two halves of a bilayer graphene, pre-cut using an atomic force microscope\cite{Li18}, were picked up sequentially with a relative twist angle of less than $1^\circ$.
 The final stack was transferred onto a hBN flake at room temperature without melting the PC\cite{Gade21}, minimizing contamination during the process.

 The moiré wavelength $\lambda_m$ depends on the twist angle and is given by $\lambda_m = (a/2)/\sin(\theta/2)$, where $a$ is the graphene lattice constant\cite{Kim17}.
 Using piezoresponse force microscopy (PFM), we identified two regions with large moiré wavelengths (Figure~\ref{fig1}b).
 PFM is a useful tool to characterize twisted 2D systems due to their piezoelectric or flexoelectric responses\cite{McGil20}.
 In our PFM setup, an AC bias at the contact resonance frequency is applied between an electrically conductive AFM tip and the sample, generating a vertical electric field\cite{canetta2023quantifying,Hong21}.
 This field induces piezoelectric strain, which is detected through the AFM lever's torsion or deflection.